lamthuyvo/social-media-data-scripts/01-apis/apis.md

 ## How to run each script
 1. Follow the instructions in the comments of each script to customize your API query and resulting `.csv` file
-2. Run your script with the bash command `python scriptname.py` to generate a csv of tweets or Facebook posts.
+2. Run your script with the bash command `python3 scriptname.py` to generate a csv of tweets or Facebook posts.
 Then, go make do some journalism-ing!